How to Eat Chia Seeds – The Ultimate Guide

 - Quantity: When it comes to fibre, too much can be detrimental to your day.
 Eating too many chia seeds can put a strain on your gut, and cause bloating or “movement” issues if you catch my drift.
 Try not to eat more than 2 Tbsp of chia seeds a day (that’s 2 Tbsp before soaking) for optimal digestion if you’re struggling to digest chia seeds.

 Chia seeds are a total nutrition powerhouse.
 Each tiny seed packs in a lot of nutrients!
-The standard serving size is two tablespoons, which give a lot of chia once they’re soaked.
+The standard serving size is two tablespoons, which gives a lot of chia once they’re soaked.
 Chia seeds are loaded with fibre, protein, healthy fats, calcium, and antioxidants.
 The healthy fats are protected by antioxidants, so they don’t go rancid while sitting at room temperature.

 Chia seeds are also loaded with Omegas 3, 6, and 9, but mostly Omega-3’s.
 Their vitamins and nutrients help lower blood pressure and cholesterol, reduce risk against heart disease and diabetes, and contain elements like calcium and phosphorous to keep your bones strong and healthy.

-Chia Seeds FAQ
+Chia seeds FAQ

-- Can you eat raw chia seeds?
 Yes!
 Raw chia seeds carry the same health benefits as soaked chia seeds.
 They’re a great option to cook with or add to granola bars!

-- What do chia seeds taste like?
 On their own, they’re pretty bland, so they will adapt to the flavour of whatever you’re cooking them with.

-- Can chia seeds help you lose weight?
 Chia seeds are high in fibre and Omega-3’s, so they could help with weight loss!
 Also, because chia expands in your stomach and when in contact with liquid, they make you feel fuller for longer.

 Chia seed recipes to try